autifyhq/autify-cli/README.md

 ## `autify web api execute-schedule`

-Run a test plan.
-(Note: "Schedule" is called as "TestPlan" now.)
+"Schedule" is called as "Test Plan" now.\ If you want to run a test plan, use this endpoint.

 ```
 USAGE